-The sizes of the groups in our study were calculated based on an expected efficacy of at least 50% vs placebo to provide 80% power, assuming a standard deviation of differences of < 75%, using a paired t-test with a 0.050 two-sided significance level.
-The locked database was transferred from the CRO (BRD, Israel) to the external expertise company for medical statistics (MedStat, Israel).
-All measured variables and derived parameters were assessed individually and tabulated by descriptive statistics.
-For categorical variables, summary tables were provided giving the sample size and absolute and relative frequency by study group.
-For continuous variables, summary tables were provided giving the sample size, arithmetic mean, standard deviation, median, minimum, and maximum by study group.
-Within-group changes from baseline or from the run-in period were analysed using paired t-tests.
+The sizes of the experimental groups were calculated based on an expected treatment efficacy of at least 50% vs. sham-treatment to provide 80% power, assuming a standard deviation of differences of < 75%, using a paired t-test with a 0.050 two-sided significance level.
+The locked database was transferred from the CRO (BRD, Israel) to the external expertise company for medical statistical analysis (MedStat, Israel).
+All measured variables and derived parameters were assessed individually and tabulated using descriptive statistics.
+For categorical variables, summary tables were provided, giving the sample size and absolute and relative frequencies by study group.
+For continuous variables, summary tables were also provided, giving the sample size, arithmetic mean, standard deviation, median, minimum, and maximum by study group.
+Within-group changes from baseline or from the run-in period were analyzed using paired t-tests.

-The two-sample non-parametric Wilcoxon-Mann-Whitney rank sum test was used to analyse differences in quantitative parameters between the MSC-IT or MSC-IV and placebo groups.
-The chi-square test was used to analyse differences in binary parameters between the MSC-IT or MSC-IV and placebo groups.
-For fMRI, a single functional z score was calculated per scan for each subject, reflecting network connectivity.
-For cognitive functions, the values were expressed as z-scores, which were calculated using normative data from the literature adjusted for age, gender, and educational level.
-All tests were two-tailed, and results with a p value of 0·05 or less were considered statistically significant.
-The data were analysed using SAS ® version 9·3 (SAS Institute, Cary, NC, USA).
+The two-sample non-parametric Wilcoxon–Mann–Whitney rank sum test was used to analyze the differences in quantitative parameters between the MSC-IT or MSC-IV and sham-treated groups.
+The chi-squared test was used to analyze the differences in binary parameters between the MSC-IT or MSC-IV and sham-treated groups.
+For fMRI, a single functional z-score reflecting network connectivity was calculated per scan for each subject.
+For cognitive functions, values were expressed as z-scores, which were calculated using normative data from the literature, adjusted for age, gender, and educational level.
+All tests were two-tailed, and results with a p-value of 0.05 or less were considered statistically significant.
+The data were analyzed using the SAS ® version 9.3 software (SAS Institute, Cary, NC, USA).

 3. Results